jeanmanuel31/learningApi/README.md

-# here I am learning the how to use github and creating projects fot javascript using API's
+# Here I am learning the how to use github and creating projects fot javascript using API's
 yesteerday I finished the pokemon api and the the current clock...